compbiocore/cbc-workshop-tools/docs/jupyter_tutorial.md

 This command runs the installspec() function within the IRkernel package.
 This command syntax, with the two colons, is a way of explicitly calling a function from within a specific package; as such, you do not need to call library() first.  installspec() will automatically configure your Jupyter R kernel based on the installation of R you have on your system.

-Full documentation relating to IRkernel can be found at `their repository <https://github.com/IRkernel/IRkernel>`_.
+Full documentation relating to IRkernel can be found at [their repository](https://github.com/IRkernel/IRkernel>).